vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/s3-service-net/s3-service-net.md

-[Service network](/en/networks/vnet/concepts/net-types#service_net) allows you to work with the Object Storage service without Internet access.
+[Service network](/en/networks/vnet/concepts/net-types#service_net) allows you to work with the VK Object Storage service without Internet access.
 You can connect servers to object storage that are in a private network or connected to VK Cloud via [Direct Connect](/en/networks/directconnect).

-The article shows an example of setting up a service network to access Object Storage from a VM.
+The article shows an example of setting up a service network to access VK Object Storage from a VM.

 To simplify the setup, the VM will be connected to a public network to have access via SSH.
 Connection to the service network can be configured without SSH access.
 In this case, all settings are made via the VNC console.